 There will be two exams, one per term.
 These exams will be cumulative and will cover the readings and lectures reviewed during that term.
 The format of these exams will be take-home essay exams, with the questions provided during the final class of each term and due the last day of the final exam period.
 Students will be required to answer 4 out of 5 questions, with a length of 5 typed pages per question.
-In the Fall term, an assigned presentation will be completed and in the Winter term, a term paper will be handed in.
+In addition, an 8-9 page term paper on any developmental topic of your choice will be handed in at the last class meeting.
 Finally, an assessment will be made of each student's participation in the course.
 This will be accomplished by being a part of class discussions, but mostly by emailing in before each class meeting one question, thought, or critique about that week's readings.

 Assessment Date of Evaluation (if known) Weighting

 Participations Weekly, throughout the year 10%

-Project and Presentation November 24 and December 1 12.5%
+Term Paper November 29 25%

-Fall Exam December 22 32.5%
+Fall Exam December 21 65%

-Term Paper March 30 12.5%

-Winter Exam April 24 32.5%

 Total 100%